Guy II de la Roche: Reign

 Florent died in early 1297, and an influential Achaean lord, Nicholas III of Saint Omer, convinced the widowed Isabella to propose the hand of her only daughter, Mahaut, to Guy.
 The three-year-old Mahaut was sent to Athens, but Charles II protested against the marriage.
 On 3 July 1299, he reminded Guy that the heiress to Achaea could not marry without his consent, and ordered Guy to return her to her mother.
 Charles II also intervened in Guy's conflict with his mother, ordering him to restore her dower on 31 July.
 Isabella and Guy had already approached Pope Boniface VIII to sanction Guy's marriage, because Guy and his bride's mothers were cousins.
 The Pope granted the necessary dispensation on 9 August.
 Being the Pope's vassal, Charles II had to accept the Pope's decision and gave consent to the marriage on 20 April 1300.
 At Guy's request, the King had already forbidden Guy's mother to sell two towns which were part of her dowry without his consent.

 Constantine Doukas and Theodore Angelos died in 1302 or 1303 and Constantine's minor son, John II Doukas, inherited Thessaly.
-Constantine had made Guy regent for John, and Guy appointed a Greek named Boutomites to rule Thessaly.
+Constantine had made Guy regent for John, and Guy appointed a Greek man named Boutomites to rule Thessaly.
 The Epirotes invaded Thessaly and captured the border castle of Phanari.
 Guy gathered the Athenian and Thessalian troops and also persuaded Nicholas III of Saint Omer to join the military campaign against Epirus.
 Their united armies marched as far as Kalambaka.
 Anna Palaiologina Kantakouzene, who ruled Epirus on behalf of her underage son, offered 7,000 hyperpyra to Guy and 3,000 hyperpyra to Saint Omer if they abandoned the campaign.
 Since she also promised to renounce Phanari, the Thessalian lords convinced Guy to accept her offer.
 However, Guy and Saint Omer did not dissolve the army, because the Thessalian lords persuaded them to invade the Byzantine territories in Macedonia instead.
 Shortly after their army crossed the frontier and the advance guard approached Thessaloniki, the Byzantine empress Eirene of Montferrat sent envoys to them and persuaded them to turn back without battle.
 The Empress wanted to seize Epirus and Thessaly and give them to her sons, John and Theodore, but Guy refused to make an alliance with her.

 In 1307, Guy was made bailli of Achaea by its new prince, Philip I of Taranto.
-He governed well, but for barely a year.
-He died, 5 October 1308, at the age of twenty-eight, but was respected and renowned for his chivalry and manners, typical of the Frankish courts kept in Greece.
+He governed well, but for barely a year, dying on 5 October 1308, at the age of 28.
+He was respected and renowned for his chivalry and manners, typical of the Frankish courts kept in Greece.
 He was buried in Daphni Monastery alongside his ancestors.
 He left no heirs and the De la Roche line of dukes came to an end; Athens was disputed among rival claimants until the parliament of the duchy elected Walter V of Brienne.